Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration/configuration-api-reference.md

 {% endhint %}

 {% hint style="warning" %}
-Do not use this API to update the build.environment or any key with an environment prefix, because it can lead to unexpected behaviors.
+Do not use this API to update the `build.environment` key or any key with an environment prefix, because it can lead to unexpected behaviors.
 For more information, read [Environment-aware configuration properties](./#environment-aware-configuration-properties).
 {% endhint %}

 {% tabs %}